How I became “glue”

 I spent six months doing small maintenance tasks, some reporting, and a lot of ops support.
 I got to support our Tokyo operation’s first major audit by the Japanese Ministry of Finance.
 They were surprised at how quickly we were able to collect and present the data they wanted.
 At that time, our international trading tech led the world, everybody knew it, and we were proud of it.

-I worked independently quite a bit.
-The guy who had previously supported our Tokyo office ops had quit and I moved into the role.
+The person who had previously supported our Tokyo office ops had quit and I moved into the role.
 My boss brought me up to speed and turned me loose.
-Colleagues working on our “primary” (US markets) systems helped me figure out how to manage what was essentially a limited-feature fork of their larger environment with a few special pieces added.
-There wasn’t anybody else managing our daily “Tokyo flow” and time differences meant that the “overnight” processing that was the bulk of my work happened during our early morning.
+Colleagues working on our “primary” (US markets) systems helped me figure out how to manage what was essentially a streamlined fork of their larger environment with a few special pieces added.
+There wasn’t anybody else managing our daily “Tokyo flow” and time differences meant that “overnight” processing happened during our early morning.
 I had a fairly independent schedule and role.

-Part of my job was being the one who was pulled in to support major projects being done by the New York systems teams, to ensure that whatever changes were being made to the master systems in New York would be reflected in our Tokyo environment and not break anything.
-The expectation was that in most cases, changes made to the major systems would be incorporated by all the regional forks unless there was a compelling reason to build a localized solution, in which case I might have to develop something completely new.
-The New York systems teams did much of the work, but testing and validation had to include the local tech and ops people, which for Tokyo was me!
+Part of my job was being the one who was pulled in to support major projects being done by the New York systems teams, to ensure that our Tokyo environment was maintained at parity with nothing breaking.
+(This experience later came in handy for dealing with some of AWS’s “special” regions.)
+The expectation was that in most cases, changes made to the major systems would be incorporated by all the regional forks unless there was a compelling reason to build a localized solution, in which case I would have to develop something else.
+The New York systems teams had the specific expertise and staffing to do much of the work, but testing and validation had to include the local tech and ops people, which for Tokyo was me!

-Unlike most of my classmates who were mostly assigned to teams with a narrow focus, my function was more as a generalist than a specialist.
+Unlike most of my classmates who were mostly assigned to teams with a narrow focus, my function was more as a generalist.
 I had to have decent knowledge of all the systems used by our relatively small office rather than highly-detailed knowledge of a single functional area.
 I learned the breadth of all our major systems, rather than one of them in depth.

-Along the way I really impressed somebody who was managing a disruptive change to the way we processed and recorded end of day balances and positions, a key chokepoint in the nightly flow.
+Along the way I really impressed somebody who was managing a disruptive change to the way we processed and recorded end of day balances and positions, a key chokepoint in the nightly processing flow.
 The change to the database structures and the standard routines that updated them had to be done as a “big bang” implementation in one weekend.
 We created two parallel streams: the old and the new.
-We would do a full night’s processing run on the old systems, then change over the database starting with identical inputs and run it again.
+The plan was to do a full nightly processing flow, then switch to the new database, and run it again from the same starting point, using the same inputs.
 Every report, balance and position had to match the second time around.
 No other changes were permitted to any systems that week in order to keep the comparison clean.
 It was all locked down (or so we thought).

 Well, except the part where a “star programmer” on the NY trading system decided that he had to make a change to reports that a “star trader,” needed, that he was sure wouldn’t have impact.
-Somehow, he also happened to have a senior person’s override code to approve it despite the lockdown.
-But that “star” introduced some errors to some of the back end reporting for New York.
-Tokyo and London didn’t use that particular functionality so it didn’t show up for us, but when new York finally ran, it caused the test suite to flag discrepancies across a range of trader position reports, and almost caused the whole thing to be backed out.
+Somehow, he also happened to have a senior person’s override code to approve the change/deployment despite the lockdown.
+But that introduced some changes to some of the back end reporting for New York.
+Tokyo and London didn’t use that particular functionality, but when new York finally ran, it caused the test suite to flag discrepancies across a range of trader position reports.

-Fortunately somebody looked more critically, noticed that there had in fact been a change to a program and asked “hey, who the hell approved this?”
+Fortunately, we were ahead of schedule and they decided to use the extra time to troubleshoot before reverting.
+Somebody noticed that there had been a change to a program and asked “hey, who the hell approved this?”
 The fact that he could get a change through when none were being permitted taught me a lot about permissions, security, and how to improve process to make sure such a thing could never happen again.
-(The follow up was the first in a long list of Correction of Errors or Incident reviews that I’ve been part of.)
+The follow up was the first in a long list of Correction of Errors or Incident reviews that I’ve been part of.

 Much of the work I needed to do leveraged systems that had been developed by our London team for local use.
-The were quickly developing applications for the London and Euro markets that extended the capabilities of our core systems and the idea was that I would learn from them while building new pieces of software.
+They were developing applications for the London and Euro marketsand the idea was that I would learn from them while building new pieces of software.
 In retrospect, I used a lot less of their work than anybody thought I would.
-I could have gotten all I needed from the trip in about a week, but I was there for six.
-I wrote some of my best code in that job during that period, and also learned about the things I should never do, like build user interfaces.
+I could have gotten all I needed in about a week, but I was there for six.
+I wrote some of my best code in that job during that period, and also learned about the things I should never be allowed to do, like design and build user interfaces.

 I spent my 1-year work anniversary drinking beers in London with a bunch of Lebanese guys I had met in a pub near my hotel rather than with my classmates who had gathered at our old “8am after the night shift” bar.
 It was a fun summer and while I could have done a much shorter trip, I also learned a lot about working cross-border and cross-culture by spending as much time there as I did.
 Shortly after my 23rd birthday, I flew back to New York.

-I spent a couple of months finishing what I had started, testing it and working through the bugs.
+I spent a couple of months finishing what I had started in London.
 The tech world was smaller then.
 When I was experiencing problems between my software, the network card that we expected our counterparts overseas to use, and Microsoft drivers, I could just pick up the phone, call 3Com, call Microsoft, ask for “whoever is working on X,” find the right people and figure it out with them.
 For some particularly quirky network stuff, I worked with an outside programmer whose office was in WTC Tower 2, the only time I had ever been in one of those lost buildings.

 By October it was done, and we were ready to onboard the first partner.
 Italy was first.
 I was off to Milan.

 Milan set the tone for the next 6-12 months of customer onboarding.
-I arrived on an early morning flight at the start of fashion week after spending my first night at a Zurich airport hotel because of a lack of rooms in Milan.
-It was also the week after the ’87 market crash.
+I arrived on an early morning flight at the start of Milan Fashion Week because of a lack of rooms in Milan.
 This would become a recurring theme.
 Almost every customer visit we did seemed to be at the worst possible time for the place we were doing it, and often at a horrible time for the business overall.
 Along with the rest of my team, I learned a lot about the kinds of questions to ask when trying to schedule something in an unfamiliar location.

 I was the sole technical member of a team of business development and market operations people.
-We gave presentations, we did training, we helped our counterparts understand the docs which were all in English and translate them as needed.
-I even had to troubleshoot PC and network connections.
-We worked with our software, showing them how to connect to our systems remotely, download information, process it locally and upload results reliably.
-By the end of the week, faxes were a thing of the past.
+We gave presentations, we did training, we helped our counterparts understand the docs which were all in English.

 We were working with a bank that had emerged from the bank at the center of the Vatican Bank Scandal.
 Its former chairman inexplicably jumped off a bridge in London with a rope around his neck and bricks in his pockets.
 Several people who had been part of the organization disappeared or found themselves in Italian prison.